omegarhovega/Time-Tracker/readme.md

 - Flexible time block scheduling to outline your day
 - Interactive UI with drag-and-drop support to easily change your schedule on the fly
 - Calendar navigation to plan different days and review your progress
-- Keyboard Shortcuts for even faster use (see below)
+- Keyboard shortcuts for even faster use (see below)

 ## Installation 🚀